core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   This information consists of the IP address SRV_ADDR (expressed as a literal or as a host-name to be resolved) and the port number SRV_PORT of the server hosting the target resource, from where the server will send multicast notifications for the target resource.

+* The 'tpi_details' element MAY be omitted in particular setups where the server is aware that effective client-side transport-specific information is available to clients through alternative means than the 'tp_info' parameter of the informative response.

-* The 'tpi_details' element MUST be present and in turn includes the following two elements:
+  Otherwise, such as in the setup considered in this document, this element MUST be present and it includes the following two elements:

   * 'tpi_client' is a CRI, with the same format of 'tpi_server' (see {{sssec-transport-specific-encoding}}).
 In particular, the CRI has 'scheme-id' with value -1 ("coap"), while 'authority' conveys the destination addressing information of the multicast notifications that the server sends for the group observation.